6 Things to Know about Fall Open Enrollment

 - In most cases, Fall Open Enrollment is the only time you can pick a new Medicare Advantage or Medicare Part D plan.

 - If you have Medicare Advantage, you can also switch to Original Medicare.
 To get Medicare drug coverage, you can must join a stand-alone Part D plan at this time.
-A Medigap policy will pay original Medicare costs, but you may be limited in your ability to buy a Medigap during the Fall Open Enrollment period, depending on where you live.
+A Medigap policy helps pay Original Medicare costs, but you may be limited in your ability to buy a Medigap during the Fall Open Enrollment period, depending on where you live.
 For more information about purchasing a Medigap please click here.

 2. Review your Current Medicare Health and Drug Coverage.